 Rethinking your Agronomy Business...
 If Not?

 Challenges are facing the agronomy industry.
-It is critical to evaluate, rethink and align your businss to meet those challenges.
+It is critical to evaluate, rethink, and align your business to meet those challenges.
 Significant business may be lost if appropriate changes are not made.

 Consider the following three specific strategies that are critical to grow your business.

 Grower Segmentation: Typically, there are 3 grower segments: Traditional, Progressive, and Transactional.
 The Progressive grower segment makes ROI type decisions, is willing to try new products and services, and wants customized solutions at competitive pricing.
 It is important to target much of the time and effort towards the segment.